patternfly/patternfly-react/GETTING-STARTED.md

 ```
 import { bindMethods } from  '../../../common/helpers';
 import React from 'react';
-import PropTypes from 'prop-types';
-import classNames from 'classnames';
 ```

 Example good:

 ```
 import React from 'react';
-import PropTypes from 'prop-types';
-import classNames from 'classnames';
 import { bindMethods } from  '../../../common/helpers';
 ```